zluuba/games-of-terminal/README.md

 **See demos [here](https://github.com/zluuba/games-of-terminal#demos).**

-## Project Specifics
+## Project Features

-GOT have some specifics, this is full list of it:
+GOT has a lot of features, this is the full list of them:

 1. **Achievements**: GOT has 30+ achievements, so enjoy trying to [get them all](https://github.com/zluuba/games-of-terminal/tree/main/docs/achievements.md)!
 2. **Customizing**: in every game, you can choose a color scheme that you like or create your own color scheme.